 The coronavirus (Covid-19) outbreak has had significant implications for households’ ability to retain their homes and, for those that are street homeless, to be able to secure a safe place in which to follow Public Health England’s advice on self-isolation, social distancing and hygiene.

-In response, the UK Government introduced a series of housing support measures, some of which have been extended:
+In response, the UK Government introduced a series of housing support measures, some of which were extended and some which will end in the near future:

 - Provisions were included in the Coronavirus Act 2020 to extend the notice periods that certain tenants in England and Wales are entitled to receive when a landlord is seeking to recover possession of their homes.
-The minimum notice period for tenancies within scope is now three months – this applies to notices served in England and Wales from commencement (26 March) up to 30 September 2020.
+The minimum notice period for tenancies within scope is now three months – this applies to notices served in England from commencement (26 March) up to 30 September 2020, and in Wales up to 23 July 2020.
 Notices served before commencement remain valid.
+On 23 July 2020 the Welsh Government laid Regulations to temporarily increase notice periods from three to six months in respect of certain tenancies.
+The six month notice period applies to notices served on or after 24 July up to 30 September 2020, but this period may be extended.

 - The Master of the Rolls issued a Practice Direction to suspend all ongoing housing possession action in England and Wales from 27 March 2020 for a period of 90 days.
 On 5 June 2020 the Secretary of State, Robert Jenrick, announced an extension of the moratorium on possession actions for a further two months.
-Eviction hearings will not be heard in the courts until 23 August at the earliest.
+The Government has confirmed that the courts will start to process repossession cases again from 23 August 2020.

-- When the moratorium on evictions is lifted, private landlords in England and Wales will be required to adhere to a revised version of The Pre-Action Protocol for Possession Claims by Social Landlords.
+- Work is underway to provide that when the moratorium on evictions is lifted, private landlords in England and Wales will be required to adhere to a revised version of The Pre-Action Protocol for Possession Claims by Social Landlords.

 - The Chancellor announced an increase in Housing Benefit and Universal Credit “so that the local housing allowance will cover at least 30% of market rents” within a Broad Rental Market Area.